Skip to main content

 • replayability

-• “The amount of effort put into this game is impressive, and the implementation of collectibles and achievements adds a significant level of replayability.”
+• “It's nice to see the amount of effort put into this game, and the way they implemented collectibles and achievements actually gives it a nice amount of replayability.”

 • “The game lacks meaningful choices, making replayability feel pointless.”